Travel Guide to Kedarnath Temple

-At a distance of 3 kms from Kedarnath Temple, at 12,795 feet lies a beautiful lake known as Chorabari Sarovar or Gandhi Sarovar fed on Chorabari Glacier.
+At a distance of 3 km from Kedarnath Temple, at 12,795 feet lies a beautiful lake known as Chorabari Sarovar or Gandhi Sarovar fed on Chorabari Glacier.
 The trek to Lake passes through green grasslands and it is advised to carry the trek during the morning only as temperature and weather changes here drastically.

-The Sarovar was initially known as Kanti Sarovar and was renamed to Gandhi Sarovar in 1948 when ashes of Mahatma Gandhi were immersed into the Sarovar.
+The Sarovar was initially known as Kanti Sarovar and was renamed to Gandhi Sarovar in 1948 when the ashes of Mahatma Gandhi were immersed into the Sarovar.
 But now, no more the lake exists as the glacier has resided.

-Vasuki Tal lies at 13, 566 feet and can be reached by trekking for 8 Kms from Kedarnath Temple.
+Vasuki Tal lies at 13, 566 feet, and can be reached by trekking for 8 kms from Kedarnath Temple.
 The trek is said to be extremely steep, difficult and can be carried only under supervision.
 Vasuki Tal is surrounded by high mountain peaks and offers a view of Chaukhamba peak.

 There are several beautiful, colorful flowers around the Vasuki Tal and one of the famous flowers is Brahma Kamal.
-During winter the lake it is completely frozen.
+During winter the lake is completely frozen.